winniendy/Turnip-16s/README.md

+16S rRNA Identification and BLAST Pipeline
-A Nextflow pipeline for identifying 16S rRNA sequences using Barrnap and performing BLAST analysis.
+A Nextflow pipeline for identifying 16S rRNA sequences from genome assemblies using Barrnap, followed by BLAST+ analysis and summarization of results.

 Overview
-This pipeline performs the following steps:
+This pipeline automates the following steps:

+16S rRNA Detection
+Uses Barrnap to identify 16S rRNA regions in input genome assemblies.

+Sequence Extraction
-Identifies 16S rRNA sequences in genomes using Barrnap Extracts the identified 16S sequences
+Extracts the identified 16S sequences from each genome.

-BLASTs the sequences against a reference database Summarizes results into a master summary
+BLAST Analysis
+Runs BLAST against a user-provided 16S reference database.

+Result Summarization
+Generates a comprehensive summary report of the top BLAST hits per sample.

 Requirements

 Nextflow (= 21.10.0)
-Docker or Singularity (optional but recommended)
 NCBI BLAST+ (if not using containers)
 Barrnap (if not using containers)
-Python with BioPython and Pandas (if not using containers)

 Installation
-Clone this repository: git clone https://github.com/yourusername/16S-barrnap-blast.git
+Clone this repository: git clone https://github.com/winniendy/Turnip-16s.git

+For how to make database for blast+, read build_blastdb.md